Jobs In Portugal For Americans in 2026

 Once your employer has filed a work permit application to the correct Portuguese authorities, you should find your closest Portuguese embassy and make an appointment to submit your application.
 Make sure to bring all the necessary documents with you.

-Once the application is in, it can take up to 2-3 months for the embassy to receive your entry visa.
+Once the application is in, it can take up to two to three months for the embassy to receive your entry visa.
 Once you have made your way to Portugal, you will need to apply for a residence permit at the SEF.
 You will also need to register with the social security office.

-The highest-paying jobs in Portugal range from general health directors to digital marketing.
+The highest-paying jobs in Portugal range from general health directors to digital marketing consultants.
 These highly specialized positions are likely to be filled by locals rather than expats, however.

-Here is a list of the highest-paying jobs in Portugal:
+Here is a list of the highest-paying jobs in Portugal, with estimated annual salary:

 There are different pros and cons to working in high-paying fields, like fewer opportunities for expats and better salaries.
 These jobs are incredibly competitive, and finding an open position in these specialized fields can be difficult.